Megyn Kelly: Bombshell

-Bombshell, a 2019 film about Roger Ailes' sexual misconduct and resignation from Fox News, was released on December 13, with Charlize Theron portraying Kelly—a role that earned an Oscar nomination.
+Bombshell, a 2019 film about Roger Ailes' sexual misconduct and resignation from Fox News, was released on December 13, with Charlize Theron portraying Kelly, a role that earned an Oscar nomination.
 Kelly said she wasn’t consulted for the film, but after viewing it, she hosted a roundtable with others involved, confirming and disputing parts of the film and calling it an emotional experience.

 Mr. Birchum

-In early 2023, Kelly teased that she had to join SAG-AFTRA for an upcoming secret project.
-On November 30, 2023, she revealed on her show that she was set to star alongside Danny Trejo, Roseanne Barr, and Adam Carolla in Mr. Birchum, a new Daily Wire adult animated comedy series which debuted in early 2024.
+In early 2023, Kelly said that she had to join SAG-AFTRA for an upcoming secret project.
+On November 30, 2023, she said on her show that she would star alongside Danny Trejo, Roseanne Barr, and Adam Carolla in Mr. Birchum, a Daily Wire adult animated comedy series which debuted in early 2024.